ShreyanshMisra/Game-of-Life/README.md

 ## Results
 ### How to Play
 - `Left click` on a cell in the grid to highlight it, initializing it to alive.
-You can also hold `Left click` and drag your mouse cursor to highlight multiple grids quickly.
+You can also hold `left click` and drag your mouse cursor to highlight multiple grids quickly.
 - Press the `space bar` to run the game and see the pattern evolve.
 - Press `return` to clear the board.
 GIF